Crystal Dangerfield

-Crystal Simone Dangerfield (born May 11, 1998) is an American professional basketball player who is currently a free agent.
+Crystal Simone Dangerfield (born May 11, 1998) is an American professional basketball player who currently plays for Emlak Konut.
 After a high school career that made her the nation's top-ranked point guard, she played college basketball for the UConn Huskies.
 Dangerfield was drafted in the second round of the 2020 WNBA draft by Minnesota, where she was named WNBA Rookie of the Year after leading the team in scoring.
 At 5'5", for the 2024 season, she is the shortest player in the WNBA (together with Olivia Époupa).

 Early life

 Dangerfield is the youngest daughter of Christopher and Davonna Dangerfield of Murfreesboro, Tennessee.
 She has an older brother, Komar, and one sister, Brooke.
 Both parents served in the U.S. Army.
 She started playing basketball at the age of 5.

 Dangerfield attended Blackman High School where she belonged to the collegiate academy and was an honor roll student for four years.
 She was Blackman's starting point guard for four years when the school won state titles in 2015 and 2016.

 Dangerfield played USA Basketball, winning a gold medal in 2013 and 2015.
 She was named Miss Basketball Tennessee in her junior and senior years, was three times the Tennessee Gatorade Player of the Year, and was The Tennessean girls basketball player of the year in three consecutive years.
 Dangerfield was a finalist for the Naismith Prep Player of the Year Award and Gatorade national awards.
 In 2016, she was a McDonald's and Jordan Brand Classic All-American, and Morgan Wootten National Player of the Year.

 Among the women's class of 2016, ESPNW ranked Dangerfield as the best point guard and third overall of 100 women players (behind Lauren Cox and ahead of Sabrina Ionescu).